hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 - **Sentinel tests,** stored in a `test/` directory.
 - Optionally: other information or metadata, which might include a README file, editor configurations, and CI configurations.

-### Important Note About Security

-When managing policies with TFE's UI, only organization owners can make changes.
-When managing policies with Terraform, changes are made automatically.

-This means write access to your policies is governed by the policy repository, so you should strictly control access to it.
-In particular, make sure to:

-- Limit merge permissions to a small number of trusted users.
-- Prohibit direct pushes to master.
-- Enforce a consistent process for reviewing and merging changes to policy code.
+~> **Important:** When managing policies with Terraform, the security of your policy repo determines the security of your policies.
+You should strictly control merge access to this repo, prohibit direct pushes to master, and enforce a consistent process for reviewing and merging changes to policy code.

 ## Sentinel Policies